-It’s hard to believe that pet grooming could persist for so long a time without becoming more formally recognized as a profession.
-Today there is no mandatory vocational licensing of pet groomers.
-Since 2001 several state legislatures have revived efforts to vocationally license pet groomers.
+It’s hard to believe that pet grooming could persist for so long without becoming more formally recognized as a profession.
+Today there is no mandatory vocational licensing for pet groomers.
+Since 2001 several state legislatures have revived efforts to license pet groomers vocationally.
 However, no legislation has passed.
 One reason may be that none of these efforts originated from groomers.
-Unfortunately legislators reacted to unfavorable, even shocking, reports of pets maimed or killed while under the care of groomers.
-An increasing number of these tragedies are receiving major media attention including the Wall St. Journal (see GroomerTALK Message Board for an archived copy).
+Unfortunately, legislators reacted to unfavorable, even shocking, reports of pets maimed or killed while under the care of groomers.
+An increasing number of these tragedies are receiving major media attention, including the Wall St. Journal (see GroomerTALK Message Board for an archived copy).
 Lawmakers felt they had to respond.
 Yet the momentum was not enough to pass legislation.

-In the 1960’s, Madeline Bright Ogle and the United Dog Groomers of California got an Assembly Bill introduced into the California State Legislature proposing vocational licensing for groomers.
+In the 1960s, Madeline Bright Ogle and the United Dog Groomers of California got an Assembly Bill introduced into the California State Legislature proposing vocational licensing for groomers.
 The Assembly saw no urgency for vocational licensing.
 Legislators regularly shelved the bill and addressed greater issues of the day, primarily the Vietnam War.
 However, good did result from their efforts.
 Many of the pet groomers involved took advantage of their proposed standards.
-History shows that these pioneers established solid businesses, some of which are still in operation today and thriving.
+History shows that these pioneers established solid businesses, some still operating today and thriving.
 Their voluntary adoption of the standards they professed created remarkable businesses.
 Several of them are still in business nearly 55 years later.
-In 2016 we saw additional efforts by consumer groups to revive efforts to license grooming vocationally, and there are a few Facebook groups addressing the situation.
+In 2016 we saw additional efforts by consumer groups to revive efforts to license grooming vocationally, and a few Facebook groups are addressing the situation.
 It remains that none has successfully passed such legislation.
-It appears the rumor that New York State passed such legislation in 2015-2016 is not true and instead the effort resulted in a permit process for New York City.
-However if that is so as of February 2017 NYC groomers have told us they have not been contacted but it does appear they may need a special permit soon based on some state government records.
+It appears the rumor that New York State passed such legislation in 2015-2016 is not true, and instead, the effort resulted in a permit process for New York City.
+However, if that is so, as of February 2017, NYC groomers have told us they have not been contacted, but it does appear they may need a special permit soon based on some state government records.

-Internet communications has done more to mobilize new developments in pet grooming than any other factor in the past 55 years.
-Every year the number of grooming websites grows and the body of industry information expands.
-Many of the brightest groomers continue to publish new educational resources with schools, home study and reference materials such as grooming books and DVDs.
+Internet communications have done more to mobilize new developments in pet grooming than any other factor in the past 55 years.
+Every year the number of grooming websites grows, and the body of industry information expands.
+Many brightest groomers continue to publish new educational resources with schools, home studies, and reference materials such as grooming books and DVDs.

-Every day thousands of groomers and career seekers use the Internet to share grooming information.
+Thousands of groomers and career seekers use the Internet to share grooming information daily.
 Our PetGroomer.com GroomerTALK Community℠ is a popular destination.
 These participants are an important sign of progress.
 They exemplify the desire for change at an industry level.
 We can come together and secure more professional recognition.

 One way is the traditional process of vocational licensing.
 Hopefully, the measures will be written by and for groomers with governmental acceptance.
-Even better, groomers can establish an alternate system such as mandatory certification governed by the industry.
-We as a body of professionals could better control requirements for minimum standards of education and performance.
+Even better, groomers can establish an alternate system, such as mandatory certification governed by the industry.
+As a body of professionals, we could better control requirements for the minimum education and performance standards.
 In addition, we could maintain a database of approved groomers.
 Thereby we can uplift pet grooming to the status of a formal profession recognized by every household.

 Our fascinating and valuable industry remains fragmented.
-The absence of adopted standards for grooming operations, required education and even how we deliver services to pet owners leaves every aspect of the industry open to personal interpretation.
-For example, career seekers believe they will get the same grooming education regardless of which school they attend, or through alternatives like home study or apprenticeships.
+The absence of adopted standards for grooming operations, required education, and even how we deliver services to pet owners leaves every aspect of the industry open to personal interpretation.
+For example, career seekers believe they will get the same grooming education regardless of which school they attend or through alternatives like home study or apprenticeships.
 Nothing could be further from the truth.
 We even confuse pet owners.
-Most of them expect “Puppy Cuts” to be the same in any grooming business, and that is seriously wrong.
-There are styles that share the same name, but not results.
+Most expect “Puppy Cuts” to be the same in any grooming business, which is seriously wrong.
+Some styles share the same name but no results.
 It’s even confusing for groomers working in different regions.
 Don’t expect the work environment to be similar in all grooming businesses.
 It isn’t so.
-Remember, fragmentation is characteristic where adopted standards of open don’t exist.
+Remember, fragmentation is characteristic where adopted standards of openness don’t exist.
 Be ready for change and differences as you move through the industry.
 Notice the diversity.
-Take few absolutes as truly absolute.
+Take a few absolutes as truly absolute.
 Be ready to hear, “We do things this way.”
 Expect others to do things differently.
 Never a dull moment awaits you.

 The pet grooming industry has wonderful attributes to bark about.
 Pet groomers contribute to the health and well-being of millions of pets.
-It’s obvious that grooming makes most pets quite happy.
+Grooming makes most pets quite happy.
 Look at the before and after photos at PetGroomer.com, such as Double K Industries’ annual before and after photo contest, Rags to Riches.
 It’s undeniable.

 Mobile grooming was years away.
 Air conditioning was not commonly available.
 The work was truly hot and sweaty much of the year.
-“Force dryers” which save so much time didn’t exist by today’s standards.
-We had to rely on heating elements adding to the hot environment.
-Today’s tools, equipment and supplies have changed the industry for the better.
+“Force dryers,” which save so much time, didn’t exist by today’s standards.
+We had to rely on heating elements to add to the hot environment.
+Today’s tools, equipment, and supplies have improved the industry.

-In the last 15 years a surge of new career seekers have entered pet grooming.
-They left other industries to fulfill passionate quests to work with animals.
-As career consultants to hundreds of them we asked, “Why now?”
+In the last 15 years, new career seekers have entered pet grooming.
+They left other industries to fulfill their passionate quest to work with animals.
+As career consultants to hundreds of them, we asked, “Why now?”
 The almost universal answer was the availability of grooming career information on the Internet.
 It makes sense.

 Confidence is derived from acquiring information from those that have gone before you.
-Our sharing with them gave them the confidence to “take the plunge” and crossover into a new grooming career leaving behind careers in sales, medicine, insurance, banking, office work, military and dozens of other mainstream professions.
-That’s how you turn the passion to work with pets into new careers with a reliable road map.
+Our sharing with them gave them the confidence to “take the plunge” and crossover into a new grooming career leaving behind careers in sales, medicine, insurance, banking, office work, military, and dozens of other mainstream professions.
+That’s how you turn the passion for working with pets into new careers with a reliable road map.

 If you are curious about the motivations of career seekers becoming pet groomers, review our survey results here.